mike182uk/magento-dev-vagrant-chef-solo/README.md

+#### ⚠️ This project is no longer maintained

-#Magento development box with Vagrant and Chef Solo
+# Magento development box with Vagrant and Chef Solo

 Development box configured to run Magento CE.